zx80/flask-simple-auth/README.md

 - `httpd` web-server checked authentication passed in the request.

-- `fake` parameter-based auth for fast and simple testing the claimed login is coldly trusted…

 - `basic` http basic auth with a function hook for getting the password hash.